 Elephant Terrace and the Terrace of the Leper King

 The most impressive and best preserved of the Khmer temples is the one that gave the whole complex its name: Angkor Wat, the beautiful apotheosis of Khmer architecture, and the world's largest religious monument.
 It was built at the beginning of the 12th century by King Suryavarman II (reigned 1112–52), who dedicated it to the Hindu god Vishnu, making sure that its dimensions were suitably grand for the divine patron.
-Those dimensions are staggering: the temple compound covers an area of 4,920 feet by 4,265 feet.
-The surrounding moat is 590 feet wide.
+Those dimensions are staggering: the temple compound covers an area of 1,500 by 1,300 meters (4,920 by 4,265 feet).
+The surrounding moat is 180 meters (590 feet) wide.
 A causeway leading to the huge western entrance is flanked by balustrades of giant serpents believed to represent cosmic fertility.

 The centerpiece of the complex is the giant lotus bud formed by the five familiar beehivelike towers, which alone took 30 years to complete.
 Three of the towers appear in the white silhouette of Angkor Wat that is the central emblem of the Cambodian national flag, signifying the triple motto of nation, religion, and king.